DarkoMonzioCompagnoni/Data-analysis-portfolio/README.md

 It's possible to read the amount of each owned coin, its real-time value, the amount paid, and the current value.
 The Earn/loss columns calculates the status of the investment.

-The doughnut charts show the allocation of the crypto portfolio both toCurrency can be changed between Euro and US Dollar, using the dropdown list in the top left-hand corner.
+The doughnut charts show the coin allocation of the crypto portfolio and provide insights on whether and how to rebalance the portfolio allocation.
+Being the value of cryptocurrencies highly volatile, knowing if a coin is taking a *slice bigger than it should* tells it might be time to sell and profit.
+Currency can be changed between Euro and US Dollar, using the dropdown list in the top left-hand corner.

 <p align="center"> <img src="https://github.com/DarkoMonzioCompagnoni/images/blob/main/crypto%20dashboard%20screenshot.png" width="500" height="500" align="centre" /> </p>

 ## SQL projects

-Find all the datasets [here](https://github.com/DarkoMonzioCompagnoni/datasets).
+Find all the raw datasets[here](https://github.com/DarkoMonzioCompagnoni/datasets).

 ### When Was the Golden Age of Video Games?
 In this project, I analyzed video game critic and user scores as well as sales data for the top 400 video games released since 1977.
 I searched for the golden age of video games by identifying release years that users and critics liked best, and I explored the business side of gaming by looking at game sales data.